 Waste Environmental Permits

 Paul Downing & Associates have been helping companies to apply for waste environmental permits for over 25 years.
-We have a good record of helping waste businesses grow by helping to increase tonnages on their permits and introduce new waste types to their sites.
+We have a good record of helping waste businesses grow as a result of increasing tonnages on their permits and introduce new waste types to their sites.

-One of the main elements of new permit applications in the last couple of years has been the requirement to submit a fire prevention plan with each combustible waste permit application.
+One of the main elements of new permit applications in the last couple of years has been the requirement to submit a fire prevention plan.
+This is required with each combustible waste permit application.
 This is a rather involved document detailing how much access you have to fire water, how large your waste piles will be and what measures you have in place to deal with an incident in the event of a fire.
-Other risk assessments are required and we can help with all of the following in order to help you with your permit application.
+Other risk assessments are also required.
+We can help with all of the following in order to help you with your permit application.

 - Site condition report (SCR)

 - Odour management plan

 - Risk assessments

 Paul is very knowledgeable in the Environmental field, and was a great asset in the time he was employed to work at the Alton Brewery.